 Matriculated students who have discontinued enrollment for a period of two consecutive years will be placed on inactive status.
 Inactive students who wish to regain active status should contact Student Central.

 Forgiveness: Students who change their academic program may apply for one time grade forgiveness.
-This forgiveness, if approved, applies to the program GPA only (GPA2), not to the cumulative GPA.
+This forgiveness, if approved, applies to the cumulative GPA.

-If approved, forgiven courses with grades of D and F will be made non-applicable to the program GPA (GPA2).
+If approved, forgiven courses with grades of D and F will be made non-applicable to the cumulative GPA.
 The grades will be indicated with an asterisk (i.e. *D).
-Courses will remain on the transcript to reflect an accurate academic history, but the grades will not be calculated into the program GPA (GPA2), and credit will no longer count towards graduation requirements.
+Courses will remain on the transcript to reflect an accurate academic history, but the grades will not be calculated into the cumulative GPA and credit will no longer count towards graduation requirements.